 1. Configuring each pin as a GPIO.
 2. Setting each pin as input or output.
 3. Reading the pin's logic state, if it is configured as an input pin.
 4. Setting the logic state of the pin, if it is configured as an output pin.
-5. Connecting pin/pins to high rail through internal push/pull drivers or external pull up resistors.
+5. Configuring pin/pins as open drain or push-pull (Normal)